FlineDev/AnyLint/README.md

 Note that we recommend using [raw strings](https://www.hackingwithswift.com/articles/162/how-to-use-raw-strings-in-swift) (`#"foo"#` instead of `"foo"`) for all regexes to get rid of double escaping backslashes (e.g. `\\s` becomes `\s`).
 This also allows for testing regexes in online regex editors like [rubular](https://rubular.com/) first and then copy & pasting from them without any additional escaping.

-In general, initializing a `Regex` object is enough to use AnyLint – the matching part will be handled automatically.
-In case you want to use the `customCheck` method and need regexes there, you can learn more about how you can match strings with a `Regex` object on [the HandySwift docs](https://github.com/Flinesoft/AnyLint/blob/main/Sources/Utility/Regex.swift) (the project, the class was taken from) or read the [code documentation comments](https://github.com/Flinesoft/AnyLint/blob/main/Sources/Utility/Regex.swift).

 #### CheckInfo

 A `CheckInfo` contains the basic information about a lint check.
 It consists of: